-- Polymorphism (greek for many forms)

-- Want different types to do the same "action" differently

-- All humans can walk, but they all walk differently

-- Dynamic binding gives rise to polymorphism

-- let the runtime type decide what method is invoked

-- Done in a two step process

-1. compile time step

-2. run time step
+- Polymorphism (greek for many forms) - Do the "same" action differently based on run time type - All humans can walk, but they all walk differently - Dynamic binding is the mechanism to achieve polymorphism - let the runtime type decide which method implementation is invoked - Done in a two step process 1. compile time step 2. run time step